-Just replace the IP address on the last line with whatever yours is.
-If you aren’t sure what your IP is you can find it out here: http://www.whatismyip.com.
+Just replace the IP address on the last line with whatever your current IP is.
+Click here to find your external IP.

 Unfortunately there is no great plugin to handle this for you because the .htaccess file in this case will need to be located in the /wp-admin/ directory (and not the root directory).
 The simplest way to edit this file is by using the Plesk File Manager.